The interval posets of permutations seen from the decomposition tree perspective: Background: Interval posets and decomposition trees

 The inclusion relation naturally equips the set of intervals (proper ones and trivial ones) with a poset structure: the elements of this poset are the intervals, and the relation is the set inclusion.
 We can consider two versions of this poset: a first one in which the empty interval is an element (hence, the only minimal element in the poset), and a second one which excludes the empty interval (the minimal elements being then the singletons $\{1\}$ through $\{n\}$).

-While posets are essentially ``unordered'' objects, we follow~\cite{Bridget} and consider particular plane embeddings of these posets.

 \begin{definition} Let $\sigma$ be a permutation.
+We denote with $P_{\bullet}(\sigma)$ the \emph{interval poset} of $\sigma$ in which the empty interval is an element, and we denote with $P(\sigma)$ the interval poset of $\sigma$ in which the empty interval is excluded. \end{definition}

+While posets are essentially ``unordered'' objects, we follow~\cite{Bridget} and consider particular embeddings in the plane of the Hasse diagrams of these posets.
+Recall that the \emph{Hasse diagram} of a poset $P$ is the (directed) graph whose vertices are the elements of $P$, and whose edges are the covering relations\footnote{Covering relations are defined as follows.
+For $a$ and $b$ be two elements of $P$, we say that $a$ \emph{covers} $b$ when $b<a$ and there is no element $c$ of $P$ such that $b<c<a$.} in $P$.
+Hasse diagrams are drawn in the plane with $a$ being drawn higher than $b$ whenever $b<a$.
+For brevity, we write \emph{plane embedding of a poset} (or even just \emph{embedding of a poset} or \emph{embedded poset}) instead of \emph{embedding in the plane of the Hasse diagram of a poset}.
+Finally, an embedding is called \emph{planar} if the drawing has no crossing edges.

-The (original) \emph{interval poset} of $\sigma$, denoted $P(\sigma)$, is the plane embedding of the poset of the non-empty intervals of $\sigma$ where the minimal elements appear in the order $\{1\}, \{2\}, \dots, \{n\}$ from left to right.
+\begin{definition} Let $\sigma$ be a permutation.
+The \emph{canonical embedded poset} $\bar{P}(\sigma)$, is the plane embedding of the Hasse diagram of $P(\sigma)$ where the minimal elements appear in the order $\{1\}, \{2\}, \dots, \{n\}$ from left to right.